-On April 8, Private Blackmore, as a soldier of the 4th Reenforcement Draft from Ayr, passed through the English south-coast port of Southampton on his way to report to the 1st Battalion on the Continent.
-Arriving on that same day, the 8th, in Rouen, capital city of Normandy and site of the large British Expeditionary Force Base Depot, the Draft was posted there for several days of final training and organization before being dispatched to seek out the parent Newfoundland Battalion.
+It was on March 28 of the year 1916 that the large 3rd Reenforcement Draft from Ayr - Private Day among its rank and file - passed through the English south-coast port of Southampton, the first such contingent to embark directly for the Continent.
+Two days afterwards, on the 30th, His Majesty's Transport Archangel docked in the river-port of Rouen, capital city of Normandy and site of the large British Expeditionary Force Base Depot where the draft was now to spend some days in final training and organization before moving on to its rendezvous with the parent Newfoundland Battalion.